zitouni/oai-cn5g-fed/docs/RETRIEVE_OFFICIAL_IMAGES.md

 ```

 The OAI CI/CD team has automated more frequent pushes to Docker-Hub on `oaisoftwarealliance` account.
 Two important things to be noted:
-  - We will keep pushing to the `latest` tag when a milestone is reached current `latest` tag correspond to v1.4.0 release.
+  - We will keep pushing to the `latest` tag when a milestone is reached.
+Currently, the `latest` tag corresponds to v1.4.0 release.
   - We are making pushes on the `develop` tag whenever a contribution has been accepted.
 These images are **EXPERIMENTAL**.
   - Release tag `vx.x.x` contains the release code